 Traveling after nightfall has resulted in many accidents involving falling.
 Be sure to travel only in daylight.
 Set up camp well-away from the edge of cliffs, and learn the terrain during daylight.
 If you must leave in the dark, only traverse areas you’ve seen in the daylight, go with a friend, and carry a strong flashlight.

 We’ve already touched on the dangers of drinking in the wild…but that’s not related to alcohol alone.
 Outland wants you to think before you drink…water.
 No matter how clean or how pure stream water looks, it’s likely to contain parasites and water-borne organisms that can cause discomfort and sometimes serious illness.
-Pack your water in, or purify through, chemical treatment.
+Pack your water in, or purify it through chemical treatment.
 With that being said, DRINK LOTS OF WATER.
 You can live three weeks without food.
 But no water???
 You’ll probably die within 3-5 days.
 Pack it.
 Drink it.
 Survive.

 BOOK YOUR RAFTING TRIP ON THE OCOEE RIVER WITH OUTLAND EXPEDITIONS, HERE!